learning-zone/angular-basics/README.md

 // 4
 // 6
 ```
-**3. Filter Operator**: RxJS filter is used to filter values emitted by source Observable on the basis of given predicate.
+**3. Filter Operator [`filter()`]**: RxJS filter is used to filter values emitted by source Observable on the basis of given predicate.
 If the condition returns true, filter will emit value obtained from source Observable otherwise not.

 Example: Filter values for null
 ```typescript